Linear Communication Models Examples

 With What Effect

-With What Effect illustrates the output of the message.
-It also validates whether the receivers comprehend the message or not.
+With What Effect illustrates the message's output and validates whether the receivers comprehend the message or not.
 Sometimes, the sender cannot persuade the audience due to communication noise, faulty channels, and lack of speaker capability.
+Initially, Aristotle mentioned effects as a significant communication component in his Rhetorical Triangle model.
+In 1948, Lasswell included this element to explain the one-way communication process.

-According to Lasswell’s communication model, there three functions of communication are Surveillance of the surroundings, Correlation of elements of society, and Cultural integration between generations.
+According to Lasswell's communication model, communication has three functions: surveillance of the surroundings, Correlation of elements of society, and cultural integration between generations.

 Lasswell Model of Communication Examples

-1. For example, if a news presenter broadcasts the FIFA World cup information to inform Football lovers, we can relate the Lasswell c model to this event.
-It analyzes who is disseminating information (News Presenter), What is saying (FIFA World cup information), Which channel the news presenter is using to transfer information (Television), and “Effect” is the objective of the news.
+1. For example, if a news presenter broadcasts the FIFA World Cup information to inform Football lovers, we can relate the Lasswell model to this event.
+It analyzes who is disseminating information (News Presenter), What is saying (FIFA World Cup information), Which channel the news presenter is using to transfer information (Television), and "Effect" is the objective of the news.

 2. Another Lasswell model example of a situation is the newspaper advertisement.
 We can see that the organization promotes its products via newspaper channels to inform customers.

-3. Politicians address speeches on radion to motivate voters to vote for their parties.
+3. Politicians address speeches on the Radio to motivate voters to vote for their parties.

 4. Lecturers send assignment instructions to students via email to get their information.